Calendula

 Harvesting Guidelines

 Flowers: Harvest whole flower heads in the afternoon after the dew has evaporated and dry in a warm, well ventilated area.
-Harvesting the flower heads every 2-3 days may help to encourage additional blooms.
+Harvesting the flower heads every 2-3 days may help to encourage additional blooms!

 Energetically, calendula is warming.

-Flower: anti-inflammatory, astringent, antibacterial, antiviral, antifungal, antispasmodic, emmenagogue, lymphagogue, vulnerary and a mood enhancer.
+Anti-inflammatory, astringent, antibacterial, antiviral, antifungal, antispasmodic, emmenagogue, lymphagogue, vulnerary and a mood enhancer.

-Most well known as a vulnerary plant, it is used topically to soothe and mend cuts, burns, bites, sprains, bruises, rashes, sunburns, dry skin and abrasions.
-The herb may also address inflammation related to bone and joint diseases.
-Calendula is also used both internally and externally for fungal skin infections and yeast overgrowth such as candida.
+Most well known as a vulnerary plant, calendula can be used topically to soothe and mend cuts, burns, bites, sprains, bruises, rashes, sunburns, dry skin and abrasions.
+She soothes inflammation including inflammation from deeper bone and joint diseases.
+Note: as calendula rapidly repairs tissues make sure skin/wound is clean before application.